Gagandeep-sehjal/reduxtoolkitExample/README.md

 ## Usage
 This application allows you to:

-Add new users to the Store.
+Add new users to the Store,
-Remove a particular user from the Store.
+Remove a particular user from the Store,
 Remove all users from the Store.

 ## Note